One-Time vs Monthly AI Subscriptions: Which Actually Saves You Money?

 Scenario B: All-in-one AI platform

-Scenario C: One-time AI agent setup (Milo model)
+Scenario C: Done-for-you AI agents (Milo model)

 The Math Over 1, 3, and 5 Years